SummaryRead the full fact sheet

-One possible complication of wisdom teeth removal is a dry socket (alveolar osteitis), when the area where the tooth came out of doesn’t heal properly.
-Bad breath and pain from the socket are signs.
+One possible complication of wisdom teeth removal is a dry socket (alveolar osteitis), when the area where the tooth came from doesn’t heal properly.
+Bad breath and severe pain from the socket are signs.
 A dry socket can be successfully treated by your oral health professional.

 Problem wisdom teeth are best removed early

 Wisdom teeth don’t usually cause any pain until they start to do damage, so it is best to find out if your wisdom teeth are likely to cause problems sooner rather than later.

 The roots of wisdom teeth are still forming when you are a teenager, so it is easier to take them out at this age.
 It may be more complicated if you wait until later in life, when the roots are fully formed.

 Care after surgery for removal of wisdom teeth